apache/couchdb/share/doc/src/api/ddoc/common.rst

 .. http:get:: /{db}/_design/{ddoc}
   :synopsis: Returns the design document

-  Returns design document with the specified design document` from the specified database.
+  Returns the contents of the design document specified with the name of the design document and from the specified database from the URL.
 Unless you request a specific revision, the latest revision of the document will always be returned.

   .. seealso::